zooniverse/panoptes/README.md

   + Visit either that address or just localhost on port 3000.

 This will get you a working copy of the checked out code base.
 Keep your code up to date and rebuild the image if needed!

-If new gems have been added since your last build, you'll need to rebuild the docker image by running `docker-compose build`.

 ## Contributing